67P/Churyumov–Gerasimenko: Shape

 The comet consists of two lobes connected by a narrower neck, with the larger lobe measuring about 4.1 × 3.3 × 1.8 km and the smaller one about 2.6 × 2.3 × 1.8 km.
 With each orbit the comet loses matter, as gas and dust are evaporated away by the Sun.
 It is estimated that a layer with an average thickness of about 1 ± 0.5 m is lost per orbit as of 2015.
 The comet has a mass of approximately 10 billion tonnes.

 The two-lobe shape of the comet is the result of a gentle, low-velocity collision of two objects, and is called a contact binary.
 The "terraces", layers of the interior of the comet that have been exposed by partial stripping of outer layers during its existence, are oriented in different directions in the two lobes, indicating that two objects fused to form Churyumov–Gerasimenko.

+A high-resolution photogrammetric shape model of the nucleus, featuring 132.1 million facets, was reconstructed using 7,682 NAC and 1,504 WAC images from the OSIRIS cameras taken post-perihelion.
+This model enabled the first detailed description and thermal modeling of Subsurface Access Points (SAPs)—cavities ranging from 20 to 47 meters in depth that provide direct access to the comet's subsurface.
+The study established a correlation between the energy threshold received at the bottom of these SAPs and the onset of transient sublimation jets.
+These sites are considered primary targets for future sample-return missions seeking pristine material beneath the surface crust.